 Youth Organization Funding Application Announcement

-The PA Care Partnership, a state-wide System of Care Grant initiative funded by the Substance Abuse and Mental Health Services Administration (SAMHSA) and the Office of Mental Health and Substance Abuse Services, Bureau of Children’s Behavioral Health Services, is pleased to announce the Youth Organization Funding Opportunity for the 2023 fiscal year, through our partner, Youth MOVE PA.
-Youth MOVE PA will award up to five (5) counties, youth groups, or organizations.
-Opportunity is in the amount of $10,000.00 each to explore innovative options for providing activities that support youth or young adults with complex behavioral health challenges between the ages of birth through 21.
+The PA Care Partnership, a state-wide System of Care Grant initiative funded by the Substance Abuse and Mental Health Services Administration (SAMHSA) and the Office of Mental Health and Substance Abuse Services, Bureau of Children’s Behavioral Health Services, is pleased to announce the Youth Organization Funding Opportunity for the 2024 fiscal year, through our partner, Youth MOVE PA.
+Youth MOVE PA will award up to four (4) counties, youth groups, or organizations.
+Opportunity is in the amount of $10,000.00 each to explore innovative options, including respite, for providing activities that support youth or young adults with complex behavioral health challenges between birth through 21 years of age and their families.
 For this funding opportunity, applicants can also consider creating a group for youth/young adults who want to connect with their peers and learn leadership skills.

 As part of the funding opportunity, we will have a learning community cohort of the funded sites to share ideas, challenges, and successes to enhance how youth and young adult activity planning are delivered.
 Those applying and receiving funding must agree to participate in monthly calls to discuss best practices to be shared for future use.